GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Introduction

 \section{Introduction}

 Creating relightable 3D assets from multi-view images has been a long-standing and challenging task in computer graphics and vision, as the decomposition of lighting, materials, and geometries is highly ill-posed.
 Particularly, the decomposition becomes more difficult for reflective objects, as their appearances are highly view-dependent, and a minor error on the surface leads to a significant difference.
 Existing approaches~\cite{liu_2023_nero,li_2024_tensosdf} have shown impressive relighting quality for reflective objects by leveraging the neural radiance field (NeRF) and the signed distance field (SDF).
 Unfortunately, these methods require a long training and rendering time.
-In this paper, we aim at reflective objects relighting given multi-view images, simultaneously achieving high-quality relighting and short training/rendering time costs.
+They also struggle to capture sharp geometry details.
+In this paper, we aim at reflective object relighting and reconstruction given multi-view images, achieving high-quality relighting and detailed reconstruction with short training/rendering time costs.
+In \figref{fig:teaser}, we present some representative results from our method, including the relighting results and mesh visualizations.

 Most recently, Kerbl et al.~\shortcite{kerbl_2023_3dgs} proposed 3D Gaussian Splatting (3DGS), boosting the rendering speed significantly and achieving more detailed appearance modeling.
-A concurrent work~\cite{ye_2024_3dgsdr} has introduced deferred Gaussian splatting for reflective objects, significantly improving the novel view synthesis (NVS) quality.
-Despite the impressive NVS quality, the relighting with 3DGS becomes problematic due to the Gaussians' discontinuity and high flexibility, especially for reflective objects.
+A concurrent work~\cite{ye_2024_3dgsdr} has introduced deferred Gaussian splatting for reflective objects, improving the novel view synthesis (NVS) quality.
+Despite the impressive NVS quality, relighting and geometry reconstruction with 3DGS become problematic due to the Gaussians' discontinuity and high flexibility, especially for reflective objects.
 Extensive efforts have been made to improve the relighting quality by regularizing the geometry in terms of the normal and depth~\cite{gao_2023_relightablegs, jiang_2024_gaussianshader, liang_2024_gsir}.
 However, they still suffer from erroneous surfaces and floater artifacts for reflective objects.

+Some prior works (\eg NeuSG~\cite{chen_2023_neusg}, GSDF~\cite{yu_2024_gsdf}) couple SDF with GS for surface reconstruction.
+While their work has shown impressive reconstructed quality for diffuse objects, \revised{they require extensive training time}, due to the rendering of SDF and the existence of two representations.
+Our method focuses on both relighting and reconstruction, thus raising more difficulties. \revised{Specifically, evaluating the rendering equation increases the training time.} These issues become more severe when modeling reflective objects, as the specular highlight is sensitive to the reflective direction, which needs more Gaussians to provide detailed normal.
+Therefore, introducing SDF into GS for our task is not straightforward, which raises the demand for a more efficient framework.